amazon-connect/amazon-connect-chat-ios/README.md

     public var timeStamp: String
     public var contentType: String
     public var serializedContent: [String: Any]?
+    public var persistentId: String
+}
 ```
 * `id`
   * Id for the message.
 Unique to each message in the transcript.
+Id can be used only for the ACPS APIs requests.
   * Type: `String`
 * `timeStamp`
   * Time when the message or event was sent.
 Formatted in ISO 8601 (e.g. `yyyy-MM-ddThh:mm:ss.SSSZ` or ` 2019-11-08T02:41:28.172Z`)